Simplified Instructional Computer: SIC Architecture

 These five/nine registers allow the SIC or SIC/XE machine to perform most simple tasks in a customized assembly language.
-In the System Software book, this is used with a theoretical series of operation codes to aid in the understanding of assemblers and linker-loaders required for the execution of assembly language code.
+In the System Software book, this is used with a theoretical series of operation codes to aid in understanding the assemblers and linker-loaders required for the execution of assembly language code.

 Addressing Modes for SIC and SIC/XE

 The Simplified Instruction Computer has three instruction formats, and the Extra Equipment add-on includes a fourth.
 The instruction formats provide a model for memory and data management.
 Each format has a different representation in memory: